 The methodology and the quality of the data gathered through WBLCA's are in development nationally and internationally, however the importance of assessing embodied carbon is leading to rapid change and continual improvement.
-These Guidelines will help UBC reduce embodied carbon using the current best practice.
+This document is intended to provide greater consistency and clarity in the approach and methodology for calculating embodied carbon.
+This methodology will enable us to assess the impact of design approach in achieving UBC embodied carbon reduction targets.

 Design professionals should use these Guidelines to inform methodology and approach in performing WBLCA's for UBC buildings in order to more accurately calculate embodied carbon reductions and reduce other environmental impacts.
 The intent is to identify requirements for WBLCA scope, methodology, baseline, process, submittals and reporting.
-Reduction in embodied carbon is calculated by taking the percentage reduction of the proposed building over a baseline case.
+Reduction in embodied carbon is calculated by taking the percentage reduction of the proposed building over a